sistephens/email-alert-api/deploy.md

   - cd into your fabric script directory
-  - download the Gov Delivery files and virus scan, unzip If you need the ftp server and log in details, they are in the 2ndline password store under `govdelivery/ftps`
+  - download the Gov Delivery files and virus scan, unzip If you need the ftp server and log in details, they are in the 2ndline password store under `govdelivery/ftps`.
+Unzipping the files will also require a password which is under `govdelivery/zipfile'.
   - activate fabric virtual env
-  - announce in 2ndline that you are going to deploy
+  - announce in slack #2ndline that you are going to deploy

 ## Set env var